-Place de la Concorde is a beautiful 8 hectare 18th century square on the banks of the Seine river in Paris, in between the Champs Elysees and the Tuileries Gardens.
+Place de la Concorde is a beautiful 8 hectare 18th century square on the banks of the Seine river, in between the Champs Elysees and the Tuileries Gardens.
 Its length is 359 meters and its width 212 meters.
 It is part of the great triomphal way walk from the Louvre Museum to Arc de Triomphe, one of the most popular walks in the City of Lights.
 Access to Place de la Concorde is free.
-Discover Place de la Concorde, one of the top places to visit in Paris.
+Discover Place de la Concorde, one of the top places to visit in town.

 In the middle of the Place de la Concorde, stands the 3200 years old obelisk coming from the Egyptian temple of Luxor where it was marking the main entrance.